dyle71/hcs-logger/README.md

 * Debug (4): debug event.
 * Info (3): some information to be shown to the user.
-* Warning (2): an action could not be performed, but no situation should not happen under normal conditions.
+* Warning (2): an action could not be performed, but the situation should not happen under normal conditions.
   Yet all is still fine.
 For now.
 * Critical (1): an action has produces an invalid state.
 Probably loss of data ahead.
 Panic!